keyboon/challenge/README.md

 * keyChallenge: should be the keyChallenge from the api with little modifications
 #

-Once this project is fixed, please push it to a private repository and give @LaurentDelteil and @lepadd the rights on github
+Once this project is fixed, please push it to a private repository and give @LaurentDelteil the rights on github

 Of course, the code must not be shared outside the company!

+Happy hacking!